DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 0.3287 for OMAH and 0.69 for SPYI, indicating OMAH is less volatile relative to the market.
+OMAH is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.3287 for OMAH and 0.7 for SPYI, making OMAH the less volatile of the two by this measure.

 OMAH beta0.3287